ComBoard

 Mobile Layout & Text Field

-Improve mobile layout; the utility buttons are cramped, creating an accessibility obstacle; the text field needs to be re-imaged to support focused spelling, sentence tracking, and predictive text options.
+Improve mobile layout; the utility buttons are cramped, creating an accessibility obstacle; the text field needs to be re-imagined to support focused spelling, sentence tracking, and predictive text options.

 Robust Personalization

-Designing several more "presets" and work with other developers to find the best way to put power in the hands of users to personalize the layout and function to fit their unique needs.
+Designing several more "presets" and working with other developers to find the best way to put power in the hands of users to personalize the layout and function to fit their unique needs.

 Eye-Gaze Tracking Technology